 As indicated in the analysis of this report, there do not appear to be any significant capacity issues as a result of providing public facilities to the subject property to meet the needs of the proposed project.
-Although, it should be noted that there is an identified deficiency (Transportation) that will need to be mitigated through the payment of mobility fees that can be used to address the identified deficiency.
+It should be noted that there is an identified deficiency regarding Transportation.
+However, the applicant has indicated that they will construct the identified improvement.